alexmadrinanfdez/fuse-xsearch/README.md

 ## Set-up

+### Passthrough file system

 The _passthrough_ file system mirrors the contents of the root directory (`/`) under the mountpoint.
 Conversely, any changes made under the mountpoint will be reflected in the root directory.

-To mount, execute in the terminal;
+To mount, execute in the terminal, inside the same folder as the file system code (`example/passthrough.c`);

 ```bash
 gcc -Wall passthrough.c -o passthrough `pkg-config fuse3 --cflags --libs`